| GENERAL INFO (Jump to Diary)|

 surprisingly many hybrids, but the layout is brilliant, and so well

-I have found a real nice route by the minor roads, and in a perfect summer day, the drive is so enjoyable.
+I have found a real nice route by the minor roads, and in a perfect summer day like this, the drive is so enjoyable.
 I stop in a little town; Seitenstetten Markt with a large, rather new castle.
 Something is going on for sure, but I fail to find out exactly what.
-People are dressed up, a Tyroler band is playing - quite well actually - and the bishop is present.
+People are dressed up, a Tirol-band is playing - quite well actually - and the bishop is present.
 I rather see the traditional castle garden, but after seeing most of the British gardens, it kind of disappoints.

 I head on through the relatively flat farm lands, and passes a few cosy villages.
 Then the hills get larger, and end up being mountains.
 I reach Waidhofen an der Ybbs, and here are several churches with the special onion shaped towers.

 Next to the river is the impressive, but rather small Schloss Rothschild.
 I make a walk around town, and get a vegetarian durum.
 A phone box is transformed into a library on the square, and a rather special fountain is perfect for the birds as bath.
 The houses are not that old, but they do make a nice town centre.